andrewplummer/Sugar/CAUTION.md

   - `Array.create` was removed.
 Use ES6 method `Array.from` instead.
 Sugar provides this as a polyfill in the default package.

 - Level: Major
+  - `Object.watch` was removed.
+This method was the only part of Sugar that was not 100% compatible in all environments, and was an overly simplistic solution to a difficult problem that others have done better (see discussions around Object.observe and polling).
+As a quick and dirty solution, this will be made available as a [plugin](https://github.com/andrewplummer/sugar-plugins).
+Also includes `Object.unwatch`.

+- Level: Major
   - `Function#after` has changed behavior.
 Previously it would fire every `n` times.
 Now it will fire after `n` calls, with an optional flag to only fire once.
 Additionally it will not immediately fire when `0` is passed.

 - Level: Major